 You don’t need to use the FileZilla FTP if you have a cPanel.
 It’s easy and takes less time.
 But, if you really should use an FTP client software to upload your plugin, then learn how to use FileZilla with WordPress.

 Tips using WordPress plugins

 Please make sure that you download your plugin from trusted sources.
 I recommend the only WordPress directory for free ones, it’s Codecanyon for premium plugins.
-They have thousands of WordPress developers, and they’re doing great jobs with security, and the system protection.
+They have thousands of WordPress developers, and they’re doing great jobs with security, and system protection.